Baseball is becoming more fun. Why not just enjoy it?

 Almost immediately, Manfred appeared to follow through on his promise.
 In the second half of 2015, balls began flying off bats at an unprecedented rate.
 Players who should be hitting home runs hit more of them, and players who should not be hitting home runs – say, the Texas Rangers' irritable garden gnome, Rougned Odor – were hitting them as well.

-This week, baseball will establish a new high-water mark for the total number of homers hit in any season and end up somewhere north of 6,000 at season's end.
-The previous high of 5,663 was established in the thick of the steroid era.
+This week, baseball established a new high-water mark for the total number of homers hit in any season and will end up somewhere north of 6,000 at season's end.
+The previous high of 5,693 was established in the thick of the steroid era.

 This is great news.
 What sport would not want its single most exciting element happening as often as possible?